The Austin Calendar Is Your Income Calendar

 Expected Income Spike

-A typical 2-bedroom property that normally runs $250/night at 60% occupancy earns ~$18k/month.
-During SXSW peak (10 days), that property can earn $10k–$15k gross from SXSW alone, a month's worth of revenue in 10 days.
+A typical 2-bedroom property that normally runs $250/night at 60% occupancy earns roughly $4,500/month.
+During SXSW peak (10 days), that property can earn $10k–$15k gross from SXSW alone: two to three months' worth of normal revenue in 10 days.

 Strategic Pricing for SXSW